jcdavison/blog.antipattern.io/_posts/articles/2015-02-15-fund-a-coder.md

 ### The 'CrowdSourced' Coding Bootcamp Fund

 As a code review occurs between two people, the person giving can donate all or a portion of the value of the code review to the Fund of Coder program.
-As that fun grows, it will be used buy laptops and seats in the nation's best coding bootcamp programs.
+As that fund grows, it will be used buy laptops and seats in the nation's best coding bootcamp programs.
 Any member of the community who is not already a paid professional developer can apply to this program.
-Once the AntiPattern.io community is a bit bigger, I'll introduce the marketplace features required to allow members to apply and to also allow the community to vote of whomever they think should receive the 'scholarship'.
+Once the AntiPattern.io community is a bit bigger, I'll introduce the marketplace features required to both allow members to apply and to also allow the community to vote of whomever they think should receive a 'scholarship'.

 As an aside, there are many details involved in managing this program.
 I've never personally managed anything like this but I have lots of financial management experience.
-I'll need to figure out the details, some of which might involve forming a Corp B corp.
+I'll need to figure out the details, some of which might involve forming a corp 'B'.
 In time, I'll promulage more clear structure and details on how to applly to this program and how to participate in it as a general member of the AntiPattern.io community.
+If you have questions, comments or concerns about this, please reach out to me <a href='mailto:jd@antipattern.io'>jd@antipattern.io</a>.

 ### My Personal Commitment

 For the rest of time, I will allocate 50% of everything that I earn reviewing code in the AntiPattern.io community to the Fund a Coder Program.

 I am really excited about this.

+### In Closing...

+Have a wonderful day!